 At this time paddle boarding is mainly limited to the Cockburn Town Beach area due to the location of the water sports businesses.
 This activity is fun and a great workoout, but there is little in the way of organized tours.

-4 star rating for Grand Turk Stand-up Paddle Boarding by Visit Turks and Caicos Islands
+4 star rating for Stand-up Paddle Boarding by Visit Turks and Caicos Islands

 Paddle boarding offers excellent view of the reef and sea life below.

 Stand up paddle boarding is an easy to pick up activity that's suitable for almost everyone.
-This sport utilises what is basically an oversized surf board and a single long-handled paddle.
+This sport utilizes what is basically an oversized surf board and a single long-handled paddle.

 Quite a few accommodations offer complimentary paddle-board use to guests, and several local Grand Turk businesses offer rentals.

 If you look, it’s often possible to see coral and marine animals in the water below, including southern brown stingrays, fish and turtles.
 Due to their ability to cut through water surface reflections, polarized sunglasses make it much easier to spot creatures.

 Grand Turk unfortunately doesn't have the extensive wetlands that the Caicos Islands have, so paddling spots are more or less limited to either

 west coast beaches.

 North Creek offers limited mangrove wetlands and shallows, but the surrounding buildings and occasional piece of junk machinery detracts a bit from the experience.